Top 4 Signs Your IT Service Management is Not Mature

 Level 3 issues.
 Most procedures are planned in advance and rarely pursued on an ad-hoc basis unless there’s a critical issue.
 Failures to follow the set procedures are an exception.
 However, teams’ actions are still reactive, rather than proactive.
 Not all repetitive activities are automated and there’s no direct mechanism in place to ensure that all individuals follow the set procedures.

 How to resolve Level 3 issues:

 - Address cultural resistance.
 Work further with individuals to encourage the adoption of the set policies.
 Gather feedback for improvements and promote further knowledge sharing practices to speed up the adoption of new ITIL procedures.
 Address issues both at the grassroots and at management levels.

 - Adopt integrated IT service management solutions.
-To ensure consistency and higher levels of coordination of all IT management and maintenance activities, address multi-capabilities vendors that provide consolidated visibility into different functions, systems, and assets, as well as enable centralized monitoring of tasks execution.
+IT service management tools provide real-time visibility into the performance of an organization’s applications and devices.
+To ensure consistency and higher levels of coordination of all IT management and maintenance activities, address multi-capabilities vendors that provide consolidated visibility into different functions and assets, as well as enable centralized monitoring of tasks execution.

 4. You Have Set Practices and SLAs, but Not Full Automation

 At this stage, you have reached a strong alignment between ITSM activities and your company’s business strategy.
 You have appointed process owner(s) to monitor the execution and report on targets.
 The IT department sets targets in line with the business strategy of your company and continuously seeks new areas for improving IT capabilities.
 All the procedures are well-documented and performed consistently.
 Processes and toolkits are integrated.
 Knowledge sharing and cross-functional collaboration happen effectively.
 All procedures are also measured and monitored for compliance.